physicell-training/ws2022/agenda.md

 * Video: [click here](https://www.youtube.com/watch?v=Jp3ZOMt761M)
   * **Note:** 2021 setup video, to be updated on July 18, 2022

-#### Linux
+#### Linux Setup
-Linux users can most likely skip setup g++ and Python setup, but should download PhysiCell 1.10.4 (or later) to test that they can compile and run the sample projects.
+Linux users can most likely skip setup g++ and Python setup, but they should download [PhysiCell 1.10.4 (or later)](https://github.com/MathCancer/PhysiCell/releases/latest) to test that they can compile and run the sample projects.
 See either the Windows or MacOS guide for details.

 #### Further help
 You can get setup help in our [dedicated Slack workspace](https://join.slack.com/t/physicellcomm-sf93727/shared_invite/zt-qj1av6yd-yVeer8VkQaNDjDz7fF00jA).